feagi/controllers/simulators/mujoco/feagi_mujoco/README.md

 2. Create a New Experiment:
    - Click "Create"
-   - Select "Embodiment Agnostic Brain"
+   - Select "Mujoco simulation"
-   - Choose "The Barebones Genome"
+   - Choose any genome.
+"Barebones genome" is highly recommended.
    - Name your experiment
    - Click "Create"